k78ma/quartz/content/3A/MTE 325/Analog Signal Conversion.md

 ---
-title: Analog Signal Conversion Issues
+title: Analog Signal Conversion
 tags:
   - mte325
-date: 2024-06-24
+date: 2024-06-27
 aliases:
-  - analog signal conversion issues
+  - analog signal conversion
-  - FSAR
 ---
 There are several issues associated with conversion between discrete (digital) and continuous (analog) systems that need to be considered before looking at the hardware to convert between them.